 Plus I want to impress friends and family with a mind boggling country count.
 Hey, I never said I wasn’t vain or a show off, but still.
 This pressure is silly.

 Travel ought to cater to your needs, especially you’re booking a trip for one.
 If you want to travel to Paris once a year, do it.
 If you’ve taken your ninth trip to Scotland, but want to go again in the near future, go.
 If you only want to explore Italy and have no desire to go elsewhere, you do you.
 Travel makes no demands.

 So why do I love traveling to Europe alone?
 Keep reading.

 1. Travel Europe Alone for the Many Cultures.

 Europe is super fun for solo travelers, because of the diversity you can experience on the continent.

 For example, you can wake up in London and fall asleep in Paris.
 You can enjoy a breakfast in Stockholm and then take a quick cheap flight to Vilnius, the capital city of Lithuania.
 You can book a lazy week stay in Vienna, but then enjoy a quick afternoon trip to Bratislava, a funky capital located in a completely different country!

 If you stay in the Schengen area, border controls between countries are either quick or non-existent for certain passport holders.
 Visa rules are the same in every country, too.
 Simple.

 Traveling alone in Europe promises diversity.
-Be sure to brush up on your foreign language skills!
+You’ll enjoy many cool Europe backpacking routes and have many stories to tell at home.
+Just be sure to brush up on your foreign language skills!